 Disclosure: The writer was hosted for this trip.

 Visiting South Padre Island, Texas

 South Padre Island has long been on my list of “Places I Want to See.”
-It’s my best friend’s favorite family vacation spot and she’s always raving about how beautiful it is.
+It’s my best friend’s favorite family vacation getaway spot and she’s always raving about how beautiful it is.
 Now that I’ve been there, I get it.
 Located 4 hours and 30 minutes from San Antonio and about 5 hours and 30 minutes from Houston, this beach retreat is in South Texas’ Lower Rio Grande Valley along the Gulf of Mexico.

 South Padre Island Weather

 The first thing to notice when you arrive on this barrier island off the coast of Texas is the nature all around.
 The expansive beaches, emerald waters and robin’s egg blue sky is a beacon for migrating birds.
 The long, skinny island offers the chance to watch spectacular sunrises each morning over the Gulf of Mexico and equally spectacular sunsets each evening over the Laguna Madre Bay.
-Calm waters make South Padre perfect for families with kids.
+Calm waters make South Padre seashore perfect for families with kids.
 Check best on-water activities in South Padre.

 The climate is subtropical–this Texas Gulf Coast spot is at the same latitude as Fort Lauderdale, Florida–so South Padre weather tends to be warm in the winter and hot and humid in the summer.

 TravelingMom Tip: Don’t plan to visit during the two weeks in March when most Texas colleges have spring break.
 South Padre is a favorite spring break spot for college kids, and despite an aggressive plan for keeping the students in check, this is not an optimal family vacation spot during those two weeks.

 Travel Guide: 12 Things to Do on South Padre Island Beyond the Beach